eliasturk/COVIDProject/README.md

 # COVIDProject for my Portfolio

-This project is made to display my intermediate to advanced SQL skills
+This project is made to display my intermediate SQL skills

 Dataset taken from : https://ourworldindata.org/covid-deaths